-The basic SCR increased to €12,945K in 2019.
-The increase was mainly driven by an increase in market risk primarily due to an increase in property value following the property revaluation exercise carried out by the Company during the year.
+The basic SCR increased to $\pounds14,059$ K in 2020.
+The increase was mainly driven by an increase in market risk primarily due to an increase in equity holdings.
 The value of the SCR has been reduced to allow for the loss absorbing capacity of deferred taxes ("LACDT").
-This adjustment has been calculated in accordance with Article 207 of the Regulation and is equal to the change in value of deferred taxes that would result from an instantaneous loss of an amount that is equal to the Basic SCR plus Operational risk.
+The LACDT was calculated in accordance with Article 207 of the Regulation and is equal to the change in value of deferred taxes that would result from an instantaneous loss of an amount that is equal to the Basic SCR plus Operational risk.
+As at 31 December 2020, the LACDT was calculated at an estimated effective rate of 33.5% and amounted to $\pounds5,015$ K. The LACDT was recognised in full on the basis of the reversion of deferred tax liabilities amounting to $\pounds1,765$ K and by reference to probable future taxable profits.